 The ad showcased the doctor persuading readers to expand the ad, which then displayed a “flip cube” format displaying all the show’s characters.

 The campaign was an instant hit, generating 45,000 engagements at a rate of 2.5% and a 4% expansion rate.
-It also won an award at the Effective Mobile Marketing Awards (EMMA) for Most Effective Rich Media Campaign in 2017.
+It also won an award at the Effective Mobile Marketing Awards (EMMA) for Most Effective Rich Media Campaign.

 Headspace is an English-American online healthcare company that specializes in meditation and users can download the app and learn to meditate as well as be mindful.
 More than 40 million people suffer from stress in the U.S. alone, and research shows that regular meditation helps keep stress levels down.